 And then why not make someone else smile?
 Say something heart-warming or funny or simply smile at them.
 For no other reason than just to brighten their day ...

-Smiling is contagious (check out this brilliantly funny poem) and so let's infect the world!
+Smiling is contagious (see this brilliantly funny poem), so let's infect the world!